greenmtnboy/fundiverse/README.md

 - TD Ameritrade [WIP]

 ## Trying it out
-We recommend you start out with an Alpaca paper trading account, which will let you experiment without placing any real money in.
+We recommend you start out with an Alpaca paper trading account, which will let you experiment without exposing any real money to the platform.
+You can log into your production account at any point to try out ideas for real.